-Careers:An Arts degree lays an excellent foundation for independent research and entry into many professions accessed via graduate coursework study.
+Careers: An Arts degree lays an excellent foundation for independent research and entry into many professions accessed via graduate coursework study.
 It provides a solid base for postgraduate courses, including law, secondary teaching, arts management, information management, journalism, international development and communications.
 BA graduates build on disciplinary areas studied at undergraduate level in a wide range of fields, such as criminology, community work, and psychology.
 Important opportunities of employment for BA graduates who do not go onto further study may also include: journalism and other media, public service and policy work, corporate administration and management, community sector work, strategic communication, and creative arts.
 There are also opportunities in public administration through graduate employments programs, project coordination, research, advocacy, media and communications, online content management, employment in arts and cultural organisations and human resources.

-Admission Requirements: Units 3 and 4 - a study score of at least 25 in English (EAL) or 20 in any other English.
+Admission Requirements: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English.